theafterglow/Aurora-Recorder/README.md

-# 🎙️ SpytoRec – Spotify Track Recorder
+# Aurora Recorder – Spotify Track Recorder

-**SpytoRec** is a powerful, CLI-based tool to record your currently playing Spotify tracks in real-time, automatically split them, embed metadata (title, artist, album, cover art), and organize them in your personal music library.
+**Aurora Recorder** is a powerful, CLI-based tool to record your currently playing Spotify tracks in real-time, automatically split them, embed metadata (title, artist, album, cover art), and organize them in your personal music library.

 > ✅ Intended strictly for **personal archival use only**.